Sirena-class submarine

 The Sirena-class submarines were the second sub-class of the 600 Series of coastal submarines built for the Regia Marina (Royal Italian Navy) during the early 1930s.
 Of the dozen boats built of this class, only one survived World War II.
+This class of submarines also ended up being the basis for Yugoslav Sutjeska-class submarine.

 Design and description

 The Sirena class was an improved and enlarged version of the preceding s.
 They displaced 680 LT surfaced and 837 LT submerged.
 The submarines were 61.5 m long, had a beam of 5.7 m and a draft of 4.7 m.
 Their crew numbered 45 officers and enlisted men.

 For surface running, the boats were powered by two 675 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 400 hp electric motor.
 They could reach 14 kn on the surface and 7.5 kn underwater.
 On the surface, the Sirena class had a range of 5000 nmi at 8 kn; submerged, they had a range of 72 nmi at 4 kn.

 The boats were armed with six 53.3 cm torpedo tubes, four in the bow and two in the stern for which they carried a total of 12 torpedoes.
 They were also armed with a single 100 mm deck gun forward of the conning tower for combat on the surface.
 The anti-aircraft armament consisted of two or four 13.2 mm machine guns.